croct-tech/plug-js/docs/events.md

 This event does not affect existing profiles.

 For the personalization engine, the semantics of this event does not encompass the `userSignedIn` event.
-If your application automatically logs in the user after registration, make sure to call the [`identify`](plug.md#identify) method after the sign-up.
+If your application automatically signs in users after registration, make sure to call the [`identify`](plug.md#identify) method after the sign-up.

 #### Properties